lynhan/movie-hop-py/readme.md

 ### movie hop

 Find two movies close in time.
+Use Python 2 for compatibility with IMDbPY

 ####Google your favorite theatre and paste in movies and showtimes